Phuraz/article2_repository/README.md

 - `tables/`: manuscript tables.
 - `bitcoin_blocks_and_transactions_sorted.csv`: analysis dataset.

-The analyses were implemented in Python using PyMC.
+The analyses were implemented in Python: 3.10.13 using PyMC: 5.25.1. in Windows Subsystem for Linux (WSL).
 Sampling used four chains, 1,200 tuning iterations, and 1,200 posterior draws per chain.
-Package versions and a more streamlined reproduction workflow will be added in a post-review update.